-If the civil partnership comes to an end, the Court can make the following orders to bring the partnership to an end or to provide for the separation of the parties:
+If a civil partnership comes to an end, the Court can make the following orders to bring the partnership to an end or to provide for the separation of the parties:

 Alternatively, If you are planning to enter into a Civil Partnership and have property and/or assets in your sole name that you would wish to retain in the event of dissolution of the civil partnership, we can assist you to prepare a Pre Civil Partnership Agreement.